What You Need To Know About Cover Up Tattoos

 Remember, if something seems to be going wrong, or if the ink seems to start fading immediately, contact the tattooist.
 They should be more than willing to help.

 Tattoos are on your body forever.
-If it didn’t work out so well the first time, there are options for you that don’t involve expensive laser treatment.
+If you weren’t happy with your ink the first time around, there are options for you that don’t involve expensive laser treatment.
 You can still have the stunning tattoo you want.
 Tattoos were meant to be flaunted, so you need one worth flaunting!

 Although there may be some limitations because of your original design, you can work with it.
 Maybe you can even work it into your new design?
 You might want to remember your original tattoo, even if it wasn’t as pretty as you’d hoped.
 Speak to a professional tattooist to get an idea of what exactly you can do in terms of a cover-up.